UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/tonks.md

 * One (1) tape measure, marked in inches.
 * One (1) ten-sided die (D10) for campaign play.

-## Conventions

-Should you ever need to roll a result higher than 6 (i.e. 7, 8, 9, etc) you must roll 2D6 and get the *required score exactly*.
-High results fail.
-Scores of 13 or more are impossible.
-When rolling two dice, 1s do not count as a miss.

-All measurements are taken from the tank's hull.

 ## Setup

 1. Place each tank in a corner of the playing area, facing inwards at 45 degrees, with the rearmost parts of the tracks touching the board edges.